Inductive Reasoning for Coinductive Types

 \section{Abstract}

 We present AlgCo (Algebraic Coinductives), a practical framework for inductive reasoning over commonly used coinductive types such as conats, streams, and infinitary trees with finite branching factor.
-The key idea is to exploit the domain-theoretic notion of \textit{algebraic CPO} to define continuous operations over coinductive types indirectly via primitive recursion on ``dense'' collections of their elements.
-This enables a convenient strategy for reasoning about algebraic coinductives by straightforward proofs by induction.
-We implement the AlgCo framework in Coq and demonstrate its power by verifying a stream variant of the sieve of Eratosthenes, a regular expression library based on coinductive trie encodings of formal languages, and weakest pre-expectation style semantics for coinductive sampling processes over discrete probability distributions in the random bit model.
+The key idea is to exploit the notion of \textit{algebraic complete partial order} from domain theory to define continuous operations over coinductive types via primitive recursion on ``dense'' collections of their elements, enabling a convenient strategy for reasoning about algebraic coinductives by straightforward proofs by induction.
+We implement the AlgCo framework in Coq and demonstrate its power by verifying a stream variant of the sieve of Eratosthenes, a regular expression library based on coinductive trie encodings of formal languages, and expected value semantics for coinductive sampling processes over discrete probability distributions in the random bit model.